 “ An excellent tutor, who has made the course very interesting and worthwhile. ”

-Over the course of 10 weekly evening classes on the Leadership and Management, course you will to:
+Over the course of 10 weekly evening classes on the Leadership and Management course, you will be able to:

 Applicants of the Leadership and Management Course must be proficient in written and spoken English.